-Many of the ziplines had a unique feature that I had never seen before – nets!
+Many of the ziplines had panoramic views and a unique feature that I had never seen before – nets!
 This is where you get to test your spidey skills.
 Climbing down the nets was relatively easy, once you got your rhythm.
 But you learn not to get cocky very quickly – it will come back to bite you, as I soon learned!

 There are also high ropes challenges.
 The one below started off easy, but then about two-thirds of the way across, I suddenly got really shaky and it becomes much harder.
 This is the kind of stuff that gets me excited!

 Just when you’re feeling confident, and ready to take on the world, you’re offered your next challenge.
 This is the adventure of all zipline adventures!
 The question is, will you accept it?
 Out of our group of 10, only 2 of us did!